These Paleo Cookies are loaded with chocolate chips and made in the crock pot! They’re so easy to make and are a healthy, grain-free treat!

 Clearly, he underestimated my huberoni-friendly baking abilities.
 UNTIL NOW.

-So, I made him cookies.
+So, I made him (and you!)the BEST paleo chocolate chip cookies.

 At first, they were your standard paleo chocolate chip cookies.
 You know the normal kind that you mix in a bowl (MIX MIX MIX!) and then roll in normal cookie-like circles, and bake them in a normal-cookie-baking oven?
 Those kind.